Core-elements Subsampling for Alternating Least Squares: Simulation Studies

 where $I^c$ represents the set of missing value locations.

-We also evaluate two widely-used metrics in recommender systems: Hit@5 and NDCG@10.
+We also evaluate two widely-used metrics in recommender systems: Hit@5 and NDCG@10 (score-based version).
 Hit@5 measures whether the ground-truth item appears in the top-5 recommendations.
 NDCG@10 considers both the relevance and rank of recommended items.
-We adopt the score-based version of NDCG.
-We consider the top $95\%$ of scores in the test set as the items that are actually recommended.
+Our setting is explicit-feedback ALS for matrix reconstruction without a temporal dimension; recommendations are produced by ranking predicted ratings for unrated items.
+In contrast, classical leave-one-out or temporal split strategies were designed primarily for implicit-feedback scenarios or time-ordered recommendation scenarios.
+Randomly selecting a rating from the test set as the leave-one-out target would not reliably represent an item that should be recommended in this setting.
+Therefore, we consider the top $95\%$ of scores in the test set as the items that are actually recommended.
+To demonstrate robustness, we also included complementary experiments under the leave-one-out setting in the Appendix.
 The results of four metrics versus different subsample sizes are shown in Fig. \ref{fig:simu_DR}.

 In Fig. \ref{fig:simu_DR}, we observe that both MSE and PMSE w.r.t. all estimators decrease as $r$ increases.
 We also observe that CORE consistently outperforms all other methods by a large margin on both Hit and NDCG metrics.
 This observation demonstrates that the proposed estimator achieves superior accuracy compared to existing methods by effectively leveraging the information embedded in the rating matrix.
 In particular, the core-elements approach ensures that, at each iteration, the estimator remains approximately unbiased and maintains an approximately minimized estimation variance, thereby conferring a clear advantage over competing techniques.